hiimbex/PracticeRepo/README.md

 Commit:
   git commit -m "Add your short message here!"

+Status:
+  git status //returns information about the status of your repository

 Pull:
   git pull //updates your local repository to the newest commit